dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 6. In the miss scenario the LFB eventually comes back with the full content of the line, which is committed to the L1 and the pending store can commit.

-# How determine that the Line Fill Buffer leaks?
+# How to determine that the Line Fill Buffer leaks?
-The authors wrote a kernel moddule to mark memory in the victim thread as write-back (WB), write-through (WT)[^petercordes], write-combine (WC) and uncacheable (UC).
+The authors wrote a kernel module to mark memory in the victim thread as write-back (WB), write-through (WT)[^petercordes], write-combine (WC) and uncacheable (UC).
 For the first experiment they compared number of succesful retrieval (hits) of the victim data to the `lfb_hit` performance counter and saw a strong